 If the password hint doesn't show up, that will be because it wasn't set to show password hints in the Login Options.
 Unfortunately, the only way to change this setting is to log into your Mac.
 Luckily there are other ways to find your password, so read on.

-(If you want to make sure that a password hint appears next time you forget your password, be sure to go to System Preferences > Users & Groups > Login Options, then log in and tick the box that says show password hints.)
+If you want to make sure that a password hint appears if you forget your password, you should go to System Preferences > Users & Groups > Login Options, then log in and tick the box that says show password hints.

 Change the password from another account

-Do you share the Mac with another person, and do they have their own account?
-Or do you have a different account that you do know the password to?
+Do you share the Mac with another person - some people do, in these days of remote working and hot-desking - and do they have their own account?
+Is there an administrator who looks after your work Mac?
+An IT guy (or girl) who might be able to log on?
+Or do you have a different user account on the Mac that you do know the password to?

 If they (or you) know the password to another account for the Mac you can use this account to reset your password.
 Follow these steps to reset your Mac password from another account: